Ray Bright

 Raymond James Bright (born 13 July 1954) is a former Australian Test and One Day International cricketer from Victoria.
-He was a left arm spin bowler and lower order batsman who captained Victoria for a number of seasons.
+He was a left arm spin bowler and right handed lower order batsman who captained Victoria for a number of seasons.
 He was also an Australian vice-captain.

 Bright made his One Day International debut for Australia on the tour of New Zealand in the 1973/74 season.
 He also toured New Zealand in the 1976–77 season, and he then toured England in 1977, and made his Test debut in the Second Test at Old Trafford.
 Over the next decade he was a fixture in the Australian squad without ever holding down a regular place in the Test or One Day teams, playing in only twenty-five Tests and eleven One Day Internationals during his twelve-year international career.
 However he did play in fifteen Supertests for the Australian XI during World Series Cricket in 1977–78 and 1978–79, taking 42 wickets at an average of 29 against the West Indies and World XI.

 Arguably his finest moment in international cricket came in the famous tied Test in Madras against India in 1986, when he took 5 for 94 in India's second innings.
 He also captained Australia in one match (a loss), his final One Day International appearance for his country, against Pakistan in April 1986.

 Gideon Haigh once wrote that "for a time, Ray Bright was colloquially and rather meanly known for having made almost as many tours as he had played Tests."
 Bright was selected on a large number of Australian touring squads, including ones to New Zealand (1973–74, 1976–77, 1978, 1981–82 and 1985–86), England (1977, 1980 and 1981), the West Indies (1978–79), Pakistan (1979–80 and 1982–83), Sri Lanka (1980–81), Sharjah (1986) and India (1986–87).